kitwaicloud/kitwaicloud.github.io/spark_streaming/netpie.md

 ```scala
     avgDF.repartition(1).write.csv("/tmp/avg-" + System.currentTimeMillis)
 ```
 The data of avgDF DataFrame at a specific window time are combined into one partition and written into HDFS.
-The output is available part-00000-\*.csv under the folder /tmp/avg-<timestamp>.
+The output is available in file part-00000-\*.csv under the folder /tmp/avg-<timestamp>.

-Thus, the paragraph becomes.
+Thus, the paragraph **lineStream60.print** becomes.

 ```scala
 lineStream60.foreachRDD( rdd => {